A masked

-Masked intruder 'carrying cable ties and gaffer tape' attempts to break into Wayne Rooney's £6million mansion
+intruder tried to break into Wayne Rooney's £6million mansion while he

 According to The Sun, a source said: 'Who knows whether he thought there was a housekeeper inside who he may have intended to truss up?'